AFewBooks/hanson-universalism-history/universalism-in-the-early-church.md

 usage of Greek words.
-The word from which \"corrections\" is rendered is the same as that in Hebrews 12:9, \"correction\" \"chastening\" (*paideia*); \"chastisement\" is from *kolasis*, translated punishment in Matthew 25:46, and \"punishment\" is *timoria*, with which **Josephus** defines punishment, but a word our Lord never employs, and which **Clement** declares that God never inflicts.
+The word from which \"corrections\" is rendered is the same as that in Hebrews 12:9, \"correction\" \"chastening\" (*paideia*); \"chastisement\" is from *kolasis*, translated punishment in Matthew 25:46, and \"punishment\" is *timoria*, with which Josephus defines punishment, but a word our Lord never employs, and which Clement declares that God never inflicts.
 This agrees with the uniform contention of Universalist scholars.

-\"The divine nature is not angry but is at the farthest from it, for it is an excellent artifice to frighten in order that we may not sin....Nothing is hated by God.\'\'[^212] So that even if *aionios* meant endless duration, **Clement** would argue that it was used pedagogically --- to restrain the sinner.
-It should be said, however, that **Clement** rarely uses *aionion* in connection with suffering.
+\"The divine nature is not angry but is at the farthest from it, for it is an excellent artifice to frighten in order that we may not sin....
+Nothing is hated by God.\'\'[^212] So that even if *aionios* meant endless duration, Clement would argue that it was used pedagogically --- to restrain the sinner.
+It should be said, however, that Clement rarely uses *aionion* in connection with suffering.

 **Clement** insists that punishment in Hades is remedial and restorative, and that punished souls are cleansed by fire.
 The fire is